sero-cash/go-sero/README.md

    and Linux this also means that attaching to a running testnet node requires the use of a custom endpoint since `sero attach` will try to attach to a production node endpoint by default.
 E.g.
    `gero attach <datadir>/alpha/sero.ipc`.
 Windows users are not affected by this.
- * Instead of connecting the main Ethereum network, the client will connect to the test network, which uses different P2P bootnodes, different network IDs and genesis states.
+ * Instead of connecting the main Sero network, the client will connect to the test network, which uses different P2P bootnodes, different network IDs and genesis states.

 *Note: Although there are some internal protective measures to prevent transactions from crossing